Earth & Space Year 5 & 6

 Satellites

-A satellite is a name given to something that orbits (circles) a bigger object.
-The moon is a natural satellite as it orbits the Earth.
-Artificial satellites are put into orbit for a purpose.
+A satellite is anything that orbits (travels around) a larger object.
+The Moon is a natural satellite because it orbits Earth.

 Starlink tracking websiteTrack Starlink Satellites